 Where to Eat in Antibes France

 Just like the surrounding towns of Nice and Cannes, there’s plenty of really good eating spots in Antibes.
-The following list is in no particular order and are restaurants that i’ve found to be consistently good.
+The following list is in no particular order and are restaurants that I’ve found to be consistently good.
 I think you’ll eat well here and in my opinion, these are the best restaurants in Antibes!

-La Petite Escalle
+La Petite Escale

-La Petite Escalle is a gem of a bistro that’s hidden away in the back streets of the old town.
+La Petite Escale is a gem of a bistro that’s hidden away in the back streets of the old town.
 It’s small with only the owner-chef in the tiny kitchen in the back.
 Despite the size of the kitchen, they serve up some incredibly complex and delicious food.
 It’s all classic French food here with a few international twists peppered around the menu.
 Like any good restaurant, the menu changes with the seasonal produce that comes in from their local suppliers.

 An entree of bream ceviche was impressively done and really hit the spot.
 Fresh, zingy and perfectly seasoned – it’s the kind of food you want to be eating the in the summer.